 BandCamp In The Music Industry

-This is due to growth of the company, the artist-centric approach and the ability to download, purchase physical copies and merchandise from artists in one place.
+This is due to the growth of the company, the artist-centric approach, and the ability to download, and purchase physical copies and merchandise from artists in one place.

-During the CoVid pandemic, BandCamp waived their share of revenue and donated all sales to the artists for a 24 hour period every month between March and July.
-Gestures and initiatives such as this demonstrate that this company truly cares about the livelihood and well-being of their artists.
+During the CoVid pandemic, BandCamp waived its share of revenue and donated all sales to the artists for 24 hours every month between March and July.
+Gestures and initiatives such as this demonstrate that this company truly cares about the livelihood and well-being of its artists.

 Let’s take a look at some stats to show just why this growing company is turning so many heads:

 - Fans have paid artists $564 million using Bandcamp (this was $270 million in 2017), and $15.9 million in the past 30 days alone.

 - In terms of merchandise, fans have purchased 12.1 million merch items through Bandcamp, totaling $194 million

 Finally, to encompass the industry’s general thoughts of BandCamp, here is NPR Music’s Andrew Flanagan thoughts: